vadimcn/codelldb/README.md

 ## LLDB Commands
 VS Code UI does not provide access to all the bells and whistles of the underlying LLDB engine.
-To access advanced features you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) into Debug Console.
+To access advanced features, you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) into Debug Console.
 If you would like to evaluate an expression instead, prefix it with '`?`'.

 Note that any debugger state changes that you make directly through LLDB commands will not be reflected in the UI